 Like most skills busking requires hard work coupled with the right set of tools.
 We are going to look at three amplifiers which will help you build a great busking rig.

 Busking can take many forms from playing music, to dance routines and comedy.
 These amplifier suggestions are aimed to cater for a variety of users.
-We’re also going to stick to a £300 or less budget to keep things realistic for beginners.
+We're going to discuss a few different options here including a selection of battery powered busking amps and battery powered PA systems for busking.

-A long time favourite of buskers.
+A long time favorite of buskers.
 The Roland Cube Street is lightweight, runs up to 15 hours on AA batteries and features 8 COSM guitar sounds, covering everything from acoustic to heavy metal tones.
-An AUX input allows for backing tracks to be played via phone or MP3 player but bluetooth isn’t present, which is a shame.
+An AUX input allows for backing tracks to be played via phone or MP3 player but Bluetooth isn’t present, which is a shame.
 The Cube Street also features built in effects such as delay and reverb on both the instrument and vocal channels.
-What’s really impressive is it’s weight, which comes in at a meager 5.2kg.
+What’s really impressive is it’s weight, which comes in at a mere 5.2kg.

 The Roland Cube Street delivers great tone for both electric and acoustic guitar with the Blackface preamp being a particular highlight to blues players using backing tracks.
 If you’ve ever wondered why so many buskers use this amp, now you know.